Madivoli/Customer-Risk-Intelligence-and-Proactive-Retention-Framework/README.md

 o **Customer ID 322:** $48,285

+---

-**2. Can we build a model to predict the probability of default for a new applicant based on their profile?**
+**Can we build a model to predict the probability of default for a new applicant based on their profile?**

 Step 1.
 Grouping ages into logical, non-discriminatory bins